 You might choose a sound as your reminder, like a phone ringing or an email notification beep.
 You might choose an action, such as getting in or out of your car, to remind you to smile.
 You might choose a visual reminder, like seeing someone drinking coffee or seeing someone laughing.
 Challenge yourself to do this simple act every time you encounter your cues for this entire week.

-Smiling while talking make a much better impression, because you seem more confident and friendly4.
+Smiling while talking makes a much better impression because you seem more confident and friendly 4.
 You can even “hear” a smile over the phone.
 If you are smiling while taking a call, the tone of your voice will lighten and you’ll be able to make a better connection through the phone.

 Here’s Your Commitment: This week I will smile every time I am reminded by my “smile cue(s).”